emiyl/vita.cfw.guide/more/system-titles.md

   nav: "side"
 ---

 This is a list of system titles I would reommend injecting VitaShell into.
+Installing to other apps may result in a brick or other damage.
 <table>
   <tr>
     <th>Application</th>